Felix Brodbeck

-Felix Claus Brodbeck (* May 31, 1960, in Hamburg) is a German psychologist and professor of economic and organizational psychology at Ludwig Maximilian University (LMU) in Munich.
+Felix Claus Brodbeck (* May 31, 1960, in Hamburg) is a German psychologist and professor of economic and organizational psychology at LMU Munich.
 His main areas of focus are work and organizational psychology, intercultural psychology, as well as economic psychology.

 Academic career

 Felix Brodbeck completed his Abitur (German high school diploma) in 1979 at Max-Planck-Gymnasium in Munich.
-After half a year as a conscripted soldier and a year of civilian service in a residential home for troubled adolescents, he began his psychology studies at Ludwig Maximilian University in Munich.
+After half a year as a conscripted soldier and a year of civilian service in a residential home for troubled adolescents, he began his psychology studies at LMU Munich.

 In 1983 and 1984, supported by a Fulbright scholarship, he studied "Basic and Applied Neurocognition" in New York City at the City University of New York and Columbia University.
 During this time, he engaged in practical work in SEP neurological diagnostics at Mount Sinai Hospital (New York) and EEG neurological diagnostics in sleep research at the LMU Hospital for Psychiatry and Psychotherapy in Munich.
 He also pursued additional studies in sociology, philosophy, and informatics at LMU Munich.
 In 1987, he completed his studies as a Diplompsychologe (equivalent to a Master's degree in Psychology), with a focus on clinical psychology, and a thesis on computer-assisted learning in educational psychology, leading to two publications.

 From 1987 to 1991, he worked as a DFG project collaborator at LMU Munich, at the Chair of Organizational and Economic Psychology under Lutz von Rosenstiel, in the field of human-machine interaction.
 During this time, in collaboration with his doctoral advisor, Michael Frese, he published works on computer work and on errors at the computer workstation.